Little Corn Island: A 2025 Guide for Travel

 - Otto Beach is one of the most popular beaches on the island

-- Pelican Beach, along the main strip – great for snorkeling and lined with lots of restaurants
+- Pelican Beach, along the main strip – great for snorkeling and lined with some of the island’s restaurants

-- Goat Beach a quiet, unspoiled bay surrounded by jungle
+- Goat Beach a quiet place, an unspoiled bay surrounded by jungle

 - Kelly Gully Beach, private small cove with calm waters and sandy shoreline